MicrosoftDocs/win32/desktop-src/winmsg/about-the-multiple-document-interface.md

 ---
-Description: 'Each document in an multiple-document interface (MDI) application is displayed in a separate child window within the client area of the application''s main window.' ms.assetid: '35dff281-3b11-4954-85cf-a0f1c9ed346a'
+Description: Each document in an multiple-document interface (MDI) application is displayed in a separate child window within the client area of the applications main window. ms.assetid: 35dff281-3b11-4954-85cf-a0f1c9ed346a
-title: About the Multiple Document Interface
+title: About the Multiple Document Interface ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Multiple Document Interface